 I've been programming for the better part of a decade (C++, Python, R, MySQL, PHP, Java, etc.) and have a dozen pet projects that I've never quite finished.
 If you know of a more interesting project let me know.

 I love playing board games and am always looking for a group.
-The list of games I play regularly is ever growing, but includes Terra Mystica, Terraforming Mars, 7 Wonders, GAIA Project, and Chess.
+The list of games I play regularly is ever growing, but includes Terra Mystica, Terraforming Mars, 7 Wonders, Twilight Imperium, Eastern Empires, and Chess.
 It is worth noting that I'm not particularly good at any of these.

 I like to talk about meal replacements more than I should, and am very opinionated.
 If you see me in person, feel free to ask me to compare and contrast v2.1 and v2.0 of Soylent.